aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-ps/_index.md

 ---
-title: Java API to Export PDF to PS
+title: Export PDF to PS with Java
 description: Convert PDF to PS using on premise Java API
-url_ignore: /java/conversion/pdf-to-ps/
 family: total
 platformtag: java
 feature: conversion